Captain Kevin Drue Donnelly:

 – that decision immediately changed his days and his nights within the 742 Hancock Place, Lindenhurst, NY 11757 residence.

-Captain Kevin Drue Donnelly published the book free on the Internet to help others, not to profit.
+Captain Kevin Drue Donnelly published the book, The Panama Story, free on the Internet to help others, not to profit.

 Initially, the book started out as a short story.
 Kevin e-mailed his ‘short story’ to a few friends, veterans (approximately five people), and to me.